-- (i) Bumping or making forceful contact to an opponent from front-on when that opponent has their head over the ball is a Reportable Offence.
-Unless Intentional, such conduct will be deemed Careless except where: - (A) the Player was contesting the ball and it was reasonable for the Player to contest the ball in that way; or - (B) the bump or forceful contact was caused by circumstances outside the control of the Player which could not reasonably be foreseen, in which case such conduct will not constitute a Reportable Offence.
+- (i) Bumping or making contact that is at least Low Impact to an opponent from front-on when that opponent has their head over the ball is a Reportable Offence.
+Unless Intentional, such conduct will be deemed Careless except where: - (A) the Player was contesting the ball and it was reasonable for the Player to contest the ball in that way; or - (B) the contact was caused by circumstances outside the control of the Player which could not reasonably be foreseen, in which case such conduct will not constitute a Reportable Offence.

-- (ii) Any Careless or Intentional Forceful Front-On Conduct where High Contact has been made and that has the potential to cause injury will usually be graded at a minimum as Medium Impact, even though the extent of the actual physical impact may be low. - (iii) A Player may bump another Player's body from side-on but any contact forward of side-on will be deemed to be front-on.
-A Player with their head down in anticipation of winning possession of the ball or after contesting the ball will be deemed to have their head over the ball for the purposes of this Clause 7(e).
+- (ii) Any Careless or Intentional Forceful Front-On Contact where High Contact has been made and that has the potential to cause injury will usually be graded at a minimum as Medium Impact, even though the extent of the actual physical impact may be low. - (iii) A Player may bump another Player's body from side-on but any contact forward of side-on will be deemed to be front-on.
+A Player with their head down in anticipation of winning possession of the ball or after contesting the ball will be deemed to have their head over the ball for the purposes of this Clause 8(e) of this Appendix 1.